Manchester Council announced on 21st October 2024 that the school street scheme at Brookburn Primary is now approved to continue permanently.

 School Street schemes offer a proactive solution for communities to tackle air pollution, poor health and road danger reduction.

-They enable this by making the streets more accessible for the school and wider community, and in conjunction with other measures, help create a calmer and safer environment near the school which encourages and enables pupils, staff, parents/carers and visitors to more regularly walk, cycle or scoot for an active, healthier and sustainable journey to and from school.
+This is achieved by making the streets more accessible for the school and wider community, and in conjunction with other measures, help create a calmer and safer environment near the school which encourages and enables pupils, staff, parents/carers and visitors to more regularly walk, cycle or scoot for an active, healthier and sustainable journey to and from school.

 The wider case for School Streets has been developed by local and national bodies in conjunction with various stakeholders over the course of several years.
-Statistics from the Department for Transport reveal that 14% of children killed on Great Britains roads in 2018 were between the morning school run (7-9am) and 23% after school between 3-5pm.
+Statistics from the Department for Transport reveal that 14% of children killed on Great Britain's roads in 2018 were between the morning school run (7-9am) and 23% after school between 3-5pm.
 A report from insurer Admiral shows a 43% fall of road collisions during the holidays at school run time.

-By reducing school traffic, school streets have been shown to reduce congestion on streets around a school, and to reduce the overall number of local car trips, thereby reducing carbon emissions and improving air quality for all.
+By reducing school traffic, School Streets have been shown to reduce congestion on streets around a school, and to reduce the overall number of local car trips, thereby reducing carbon emissions and improving air quality for all.
 By encouraging a more active school run, they have also been shown to help communities develop more active travel habits as a whole, which is good for people, place and planet.

 Click on the links below to learn more about School Streets: